-A default by us or one of our subsidiaries under our or its debt obligations could result in the acceleration of those obligations, the obligations of our other subsidiaries and our obligations under the notes and our existing senior notes, as well as our parent companies' obligations under their notes.
-We may not have the ability to fund our obligations under the notes in the event of such a default.
-We and our subsidiaries may incur substantial additional debt in the future.
+A default by us or one of our parent companies under our or its debt obligations could result in the acceleration of those obligations and the obligations under our and our parent companies' other notes.
+We and our parent companies may incur substantial additional debt in the future.
 If current debt levels increase, the related risks that we and you now face will intensify.

-Any failure by our direct and indirect parent companies to satisfy their substantial debt obligations could have a material adverse effect on us.
+Any failure by our parent companies to satisfy their substantial debt obligations could have a material adverse effect on us.

-Because Charter is our sole manager, and because we are indirectly and directly wholly owned by Charter Holdings, CIH, CCH I and CCH II, their financial or liquidity problems could cause serious disruption to our business and could have a material adverse effect on our operations and results.
-A failure by either of Charter, Charter Holdings, CIH, CCH I or CCH II to satisfy its respective debt payment obligations or a bankruptcy filing with respect to Charter, Charter Holdings, CIH, CCH I or CCH II would give the lenders under the Charter Operating credit facilities the right to accelerate the payment obligations under these facilities.
-Any such acceleration would be a default under the indenture governing the notes.
-In addition, if Charter, Charter Holdings, CIH, CCH I or CCH II would give the lenders and that default were to result in a change of control of any of them (whether through a bankruptcy, receivership or other reorganization, or otherwise), such a change of control could result in an event of default under the Charter Operating credit facilities and our subsidiaries' outstanding notes and require a change of control repurchase offer under the notes and our parent companies' and subsidiaries' outstanding notes.
-See "- Risks Related to the Offering - We may not have the ability to raise the funds necessary to fulfill our obligations under the notes following a change of control, which would place us in default under the indenture governing the notes."
+Because Charter is our sole manager and because we are indirectly and directly wholly owned by Charter Holdings, CIH and CCH I, their financial or liquidity problems could cause serious disruption to our business and could have a material adverse effect on our operations and results.
+A failure by certain of our parent companies to satisfy their debt payment obligations or a bankruptcy filing by certain of our parent companies would give the lenders under the Charter Operating credit facilities the right to accelerate the payment obligations under these facilities.
+Any such acceleration would be a default under the indentures governing our outstanding notes, including the new notes.
+In addition, if any of our parent companies were to default on their debt obligations and that default were to result in a change of control of any of them (whether through a bankruptcy, receivership or other reorganization, or otherwise), such a change of control could result in an event of default under the Charter Operating credit facilities and our outstanding notes and require a change of control repurchase offer under the notes and our and our parent companies' outstanding notes.
+See "- Risks Related to the Exchange Offer and the Notes - We may not have the ability to raise the funds necessary to fulfill our obligations under the notes following a change of control, which would place us in default under the indenture governing the notes."

 Furthermore, the Charter Operating credit facilities provide that an event of default would occur if certain of Charter Operating's parent companies have indebtedness in excess of \$500 million aggregate principal amount which remains undefeased three months prior to its final maturity.
-The parent company indebtedness subject to this provision will mature in 2009 and 2010, respectively.
-The inability of those parent companies to refinance or repay their indebtedness would result in a default under those credit facilities.
+Our and our parent company indebtedness that may be subject to this provision includes indebtedness that matures in 2010 and 2011.
+Our and our parent companies' inability to refinance or repay our and our parent companies' indebtedness would result in a default under the Charter Operating credit facilities.

-The agreements and instruments governing our debt and the debt of our subsidiaries and our parent companies contain restrictions and limitations that could significantly affect our ability to operate our business, as well as significantly affect our and our parent companies' liquidity, and adversely affect you, as the holders of the notes.
+The agreements and instruments governing our and our parent companies' debt contain restrictions and limitations that could significantly affect our ability to operate our business, as well as significantly affect our and our parent companies' liquidity, and adversely affect you, as the holders of the notes.

-The Charter Operating credit facilities, bridge loan and the indentures governing our parent companies' and subsidiaries' public debt and our existing senior notes contain, and the indenture governing the notes contains, a number of significant covenants that could adversely affect the holders of the notes and our ability to operate our business, as well as significantly affect our and our parent companies' liquidity.
-These covenants restrict our and our subsidiaries' ability to:
+The Charter Operating credit facilities and the indentures governing our and our parent companies' debt contain, and the indenture governing the notes contains, a number of significant covenants that could adversely affect the holders of the notes and our ability to operate our business, as well as significantly affect our and our parent companies' liquidity, and therefore could adversely affect our results of operations.
+These covenants will restrict, among other things, our and our parent companies' ability to:

-- incur additional debt;
+- · incur additional debt;

 - repurchase or redeem equity interests and debt;

 - make certain investments or acquisitions;

 - pay dividends or make other distributions;

-- receive distributions from our subsidiaries;

 - dispose of assets or merge;

-- enter into related party transactions;
+- enter into related party transactions; and

-- grant liens; and

-- pledge assets.
+- grant liens and pledge assets.